Details of current funding opportunities for research projects are available below.

 Networking, Impact & Collaboration Enrichment (NICE)

-We invite academic staff across all faculties at The University of Manchester to apply for Research, Impact & Collaboration Enrichment (RICE) contributions of up to £2,000 for projects with a focus on China.
+We invite academic staff across all faculties at The University of Manchester to apply for Networking, Impact & Collaboration Enrichment (NICE) contributions of up to £2,000 for projects with a focus on China.

 We expect to contribute to the costs of networking and knowledge exchange events led by the successful applicant.
 Please note that we cannot contribute to the costs of research and research support or assistance.

 Supported projects will be of international and interdisciplinary nature, and of interest to academic and non-academic audiences alike.

 Although this is an open call, we expect projects to demonstrate engagement and clear links with the Manchester 2020 Strategic Plan and the UN Sustainable Development Agenda and its Goals (SDGs).
 Furthermore, we also welcome proposals for projects that critically explore the Chinese Government's Belt and Road Initiative (BRI) and its various implications.

 We operate two application rounds per year with the following deadlines: